-Apple, the Apple logo, AirPort, AirPort Extreme, Cover Flow, Exposé, FireWire, GarageBand, ICal, IChat, ILIfe, iMac, iMovie, iPhoto, iPod, iSight, iTunes, Mac, Mac OS, Macintosh, Photo Booth, and SuperDrive are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, AirPort, AirPort Extreme, Cover Flow, Exposé, FireWire, GarageBand, iCal, iChat, iLife, iMac, iMovie, iPhoto, iPod, iTunes, Keynote, Mac, Mac OS, Photo Booth, Safari, and SuperDrive are trademarks of Apple Inc., registered in the U.S. and other countries.

-Finder, the FireWire logo, iPhone, iWeb, and Safari are trademarks of Apple Inc.
+Finder, the FireWire logo, iPhone, iWeb, Spotlight, and Time Machine are trademarks of Apple Inc.

-AppleCare and Apple Store are service marks of Apple Inc., registered in the U.S. and other countries. iTunes Store is a service mark of Apple Inc.
+AppleCare, Apple Store, and iTunes Store are service marks of Apple Inc., registered in the U.S. and other countries.